Skip to main content

 Getting this right will help employers highlight the value offered by their benefits program without overloading employees with irrelevant information… and this ultimately is what will help employers attract and retain the top talent they seek.
 After all, it’s not the pure value offered by a benefits program that counts… It's employees’ perception of that value that will truly move the needle for employers.

 It's important to note that AI can also make mistakes.
 It can be compared to a five-year old that has read everything on the Internet – soaking up all the knowledge but none of the wisdom.
-That’s why software developers need to be careful to set guardrails, rigorously training and testing the technology that’s put in from of customers.
+That’s why software developers need to be careful to set guardrails, rigorously training and testing the technology that’s put in front of customers.
 We need to be sure that the AI-powered solutions provide dependable, “truthful” and confident output.

 Our Approach to Innovation